ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 everything working in the proper order while maintaining some kind of clarity in the code.
 Then I had a great "A-ha!" moment and split the `<table>` and the `<form>` into separate components!

-I didn't also split out the pagination, I didn't split out the `<table>` rows... just those two big pieces.
+I didn't also split out the pagination, I didn't split out the `<table>` rows...
+I simply split it into two big pieces.
 When you split *everything* into a component you get a mess.
 I find things will naturally split themselves up and anything else is "early optimization" and will probably make your code more fragile/hard to follow.

 ### What is Django REST Framework (DRF)?